Our Ridiculously Thorough Guide to…

 There’s a big difference between vegan and eco-friendly climbing shoes.
 Vegan climbing shoes don’t use any materials that are sourced, or tested, from animals.
 This includes the fabrics, glue, or dying materials used throughout the manufacturing process.

-While these shoes are certainly ‘animal friendly’ their environmental impact, whether measured in CO2 emissions, energy consumption or chemical processes, are similar in both non-vegan and vegan climbing shoes.
+While these shoes are certainly ‘animal friendly’ their environmental impact, whether measured in CO2 emissions, energy consumption, or chemical processes, are similar in both non-vegan and vegan climbing shoes.

 Eco-friendly climbing shoes, on the other hand, look to reduce their environmental impact across the board.
-CO2 emissions, chemical processes and waste materials are all reduced.
+CO2 emissions, chemical processes, and waste materials are all reduced.

 Perhaps the biggest advantage of leather climbing shoes is their superior ability to conform to the shape of your foot.
 The break in period for leather climbing shoes is significantly quicker, and the custom, glove-like fit is second to none.

 As with anything, the most obvious answer to this question is to reduce your consumption and waste.
 Vegan climbing shoes are a great start for reducing the environmental impact of your climbing gear, but if you really want to become more environmentally conscious, then simply make your gear last longer.

 Make sure you store your shoes properly and keep the rubber sticky to prolong their life.
+Practicing better footwork will help extend the lifespan of your shoes too.
 If the rubber starts to wear badly, consider a resole before moving on to the next pair.

 When the time does come to retire your shoes, don’t just throw them out either.
 There are plenty of things you can do with old climbing shoes!